 Your credit report is used by lenders to determine your ability to pay your debtors.
 With a bankruptcy, you can have the negative items removed and start rebuilding your credit almost instantly.
 You can eliminate the following:

 - Old utility bills

 - Unsecured debt

 In addition to cleaning up your credit report, filing for bankruptcy provides other benefits.
-If your credit woes have creditors and collection agencies calling daily, you can eliminate these troubling contacts for good.
-Once your bankruptcy is processed, you will no longer be subject to wage garnishment either.
+If your credit woes have creditors and collection agencies calling daily, contacting you at work or calling your family, then you can eliminate these troubling contacts for good.
+Once your bankruptcy is processed, you will no longer be subject to a wage garnishment either!

 If you are tired of being harassed by creditors and falling further behind on your bills, it is time to take a proactive stance.
 Speaking to an experienced bankruptcy lawyer is the first step in reclaiming your life and financial health.

 For many years, we would hear our clients state, “I wish you had an office near me.”
 At The Sellers Law Firm, we answered the “near me” question by creating offices in Montgomery, Selma, Greenville and Troy.
 Contact our Montgomery bankruptcy lawyers today for a free consultation which we can usually schedule within 24 hours.
 Call 334-LAWYERS (334-529-9377) to begin repairing your finances.
 You may also contact the lawyers in our other locations!
 Our phones are answered 24 hours a day and every consultation is always free!
 You may also use “text us” link or the Contact Us form below.
 Remember that doing nothing changes nothing!
 You may also reach us by sending us a message on Facebook or sending us an email at email@example.com!